Crashris858/img410_4_lighting/README.md

 # Illumination
 Raycasts mathematical primitives based on a scene input file into a pixel buffer.
 In addition, it illuminates the scene through the addition of the new object type, light, in the scene input file.
-Then, it combines these color values and writes the pixel buffer to a PPM formatted file.
+Then, it combines these color values and writes the pixel buffer to a PPM formatted file to render a basic scene with lighting.

 ## Authors
 Carson Shah (email: cas2343@nau.edu)